jarvisteach/appJar/docs/mkdocs/docs/pythonInternationalisation.md

 financesGrid-addButton: Add
 ```

+* `[STATUSBAR]`
+    It's possible to change any pre-configured header for the statusbar.
+    Set a field called `header` to the desired value.

 * `[PAGEDWINDOW]`
     There are three user-configurable items in a PagedWindow; the title, previous & next buttons.
     These should each be preceeded by the name of the PagedWindow: